arachnidllc/loc-cultural-heritage-cloud/README.md

 ```

 ### Future improvements
-1. Create collections parameters maping so user have to specify only collection name, like that:
+1. Create collections parameters mapping so users only have to specify the collection name, e.g.:
 ```bash
 scrapy crawl loc_collections -a "cn=copland" -a "items_limit=500"
 scrapy crawl loc_collections -a "cn=fwp" -a "items_limit=500"